SolderingArmor/ledger-app-freeton/README.md

 Test functionality (typical workflow):

-(Don't forget to open "Free Ton" app on the Ledger device before running commands!)
+(Don't forget to open "Free TON" app on the Ledger device before running commands!)

 ```bash
 # (x or s, depending on your device)